Kristin P. Wiens

-Kristin Wiens, MSc, RDN, LDN is a clinical instructor in the Department of Behavioral Health and Nutrition at the University of Delaware.
-She teaches courses on food, nutrition, healthy cooking and sustainability and currently serves as the undergraduate studies coordinator for Nutrition.
+Kristin Wiens, MSc, RDN, LDN is an Instructor in Behavioral Health and Nutrition at the University of Delaware.
+She teaches courses on food, nutrition, healthy cooking and sustainability, and currently serves as the undergraduate studies coordinator for Nutrition.

 As the coordinator of the Food and Nutrition Education Lab, Ms. Wiens works with undergraduate and graduate students to offer nutrition education and cooking programs for students, staff and the UD community.
 Her research focuses on the impact of skill-based learning on cooking confidence and dietary intake.

 She is a member of the Academy of Nutrition and Dietetics and the faculty advisor for the Nutrition and Dietetics Club.

 NTDT 200: Nutrition Concepts

 NTDT 305: Nutrition through the Lifespan